adamchainz/techblog/_posts/2014-08-16-time-to-move-on-from-cron.markdown

 The simple DSL syntax that **schedule** offers was nice and clear to me, and because it was running in a python process I had all the flexibility of being tied into the existing code in the repository, such as the `logging` configuration.
-The `log_job` helper I added was mostly there because, to begin with, most of the jobs had gave no output.
+The `log_job` helper I added was there because, to begin with, most of the jobs gave no output when run.

 With that all sorted, I had to think about keeping the jobs running, and